Scattering Signatures of Invasion Percolation: Introduction

-The goal of our paper is thus two-fold: first, to discuss the spatial structure of individual Bernoulli clusters at \textit{and} away from the percolation threshold, and, second, to obtain the structure factor of different sets of clusters, corresponding to invasion from bulk germs and invasion from surfaces.
-On that aim, we generate clusters at different values of $p$ and compute the resulting structure factor when different selection rules of clusters are applied.
-When only clusters with the same number of sites are selected, we essentially probe the structure factor of individual clusters and show that their fractal structure only weakly depends to the proximity to the percolation threshold.
-For invasion for bulk germs, we find that, in the dilute limit, the structure factor can be accurately described by adding the structure factors for different cluster sizes weighted by the proper cluster size distribution.
-Because this distribution differs from the all-clusters distribution, the decay of the structure factor at large wavevectors is only controlled by the percolation fractal dimension, in contrast to a result previously obtained in the context of gelation \cite{Martin_PRA1985}.
-Beyond the dilute regime, the structure factor is depressed from the above behavior, and we propose approximate analytical expressions describing this evolution, based on the three length scales characterizing the scattering problem, namely the correlation length, the distance between germs from which the clusters are selected, and the spatial scale probed by the transfer wavevector.
+When the selection rule corresponds to invasion for bulk germs, we identify two different regimes.
+First, a dilute regime, corresponding to a density of germs small enough for the clusters to be well separated.
+Second, a concentrated regime corresponding to the opposite case.
+In the dilute limit, we show that the structure factor is accurately described by adding the structure factors for different cluster sizes weighted by the proper cluster size distribution.
+Because this distribution differs from the all-clusters distribution, the decay of the structure factor at large wavevectors is only controlled by $d_f$, in contrast to a result previously obtained in the context of gelation \cite{Martin_PRA1985}.
+In the concentrated limit, the structure factor is depressed from the above behavior due to inter-cluster correlations, and we give approximate expressions describing this evolution, based on the three length scales characterizing the scattering problem, namely the correlation length, the distance between germs from which the clusters are selected, and the spatial scale probed by the transfer wavevector.
 Such expressions will be useful to experimentalists using scattering to probe the percolation nature of physical problems.

-Finally, we discuss the situation for the case of surface invasion.
-We compute the scattering signal in this situation and compare it to the case of invasion from bulk germs, thus determining whether scattering experiments can discriminate these two processes.
+Finally, we compute the scattering signal when the selection rule corresponds to invasion from surfaces, and compare it to the case of invasion from bulk germs.
+This allows us to discuss whether scattering experiments can discriminate these two processes.